 If you’re looking for obscure ways to meet famous people, below is a collection of my advice.

 Attend a Society for Human Resources Management conference.
-That’s where I obtained musician George Benson’s autograph, and also got to ask ice cream makers Ben and Jerry a question about a human resources at within their company.
+That’s where I obtained musician George Benson’s autograph, and also got to ask ice cream makers Ben and Jerry a question about their company's compensation philosophy.

 Go to violin camp… as an adult.
 That’s where I got to work with fiddler Mark O’Connor.